maschmann/hcl-demo-server-setup/README.md

 ### Basic Usage

-Run the following command to deploy to `raspberrypi.local` as user `pi`:
+Run the following command to deploy to `lxc-demo.local` as user `pi`:

 ```bash
 make install TOKEN=your_github_pat_here